Grenoble: Antiquity

 The first references to what is now Grenoble date back to 43 BC.
 Cularo was at that time a village of the Allobroges Gallic tribe, near a bridge across the Isère.
-Three centuries later and with insecurity rising in the late Roman empire, a strong wall was built around the small town in 286 AD.
+Three centuries later and with insecurity rising in the late Roman Empire, a strong wall was built around the small town in 286 AD.

 The Emperor Gratian visited Cularo and, touched by the people's welcome, made the village a Roman city.
-In honour of this, Cularo was renamed Gratianopolis ("city of Gratian") in 381 (leading to Graignovol during the Middle Ages, and then Grenoble).
+In honour of this, Cularo was renamed Gratianopolis ("city of Gratian") in 381.
+Through regular historical sound shifts, this later became Graignovol during the Middle Ages, and this then became Grenoble.

 Christianity spread to the region during the 4th century, and the diocese of Grenoble was founded in 377 AD.
 From that time on, the bishops exercised significant political power over the city.
 Until the French Revolution, they styled themselves the "bishops and princes of Grenoble".

 Middle Ages

 After the collapse of the Roman Empire, the city became part of the first Burgundian kingdom in the 5th century and of the later Kingdom of Burgundy until 1032, when it was integrated into the Holy Roman Empire.
 The Burgundian rule was interrupted between 942 and 970 by Arab rule based in Fraxinet.

 Grenoble grew significantly in the 11th century when the Counts of Albon chose the city as the capital of their territories.
 Their possessions at the time were a patchwork of several territories sprawled across the region, and the central position of Grenoble allowed the Counts to strengthen their authority.
 When they later adopted the title of "Dauphins", Grenoble became the capital of the State of Dauphiné.

 Despite their status, the Counts had to share authority over the city with the Bishop of Grenoble.
 One of the most famous of those was Saint Hugh.
 Under his rule, the city's bridge was rebuilt, and a regular and leper hospital was built.